Ship Overview

 Swell’s Journey Chronicles a Century of Coastal Transportation and Adventure

-Today, the Swell continues to carry passengers on memorable voyages, blending her historic charm with modern comforts.
+She is known and loved along the coast.
 Her remarkable journey spanning over a century is a testament to her enduring significance in the maritime history of British Columbia.